amanizardar/chatroom/README.md

 It is a real time messaging service like flack.
 It uses HTML and CSS for front-end and Python & flask at the back- end.

+To run use this command :

+    flask run application.py